 These same rules apply to instant messaging channels like SMS.

 The organizations must give the right information on their website or apps regarding the usage of cookies, and what data they will collect and the purpose behind collecting the cookies should be clear.

 The customer must first permit businesses to use their cookies.
 Only after this can organizations have access to the cookies.
 However, some cookies do not require permission for usage like input cookies, multimedia content player cookies, authentication cookies, centric security cookies, etc.

 To comply with the PECR regulations, the organizations must make some changes to their website as mentioned below:-

 The organizations must clean unnecessary cookies from their website, which includes only that data that is required to run the website.

 The organization needs to change the third-party suppliers if they are not ready to make necessary changes to the website.

 The customer needs to know what cookies the organization use, and why are they necessary.
 Hence, the organization needs to give details about all the cookies they will collect, and the customer must permit them to use the cookies.

-For customers who do not permit cookies you will have to find alternate legal tracking options to get the required marketing information.
+For customers who do not permit cookies, you will have to find alternate legal tracking options to get the required marketing information.

 PECR is a safeguard against privacy intrusions by businesses and also lays down guidelines and regulations for companies to follow in UK and EU.
 One of the best ways to abide by this law while carrying out marketing is to build your email lists with prior permission.
-At Mailmodo we ensure that all emails are sent in accordance with laws and stipulations and also spread awareness for the same.
+At Mailmodo we ensure that all emails are sent under laws and stipulations and also spread awareness for the same.
 Feel free to reach out to the Mailmodo team to understand how you can send a clean and safe email campaign that also brings results.